SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

     MetricsDemoSystem& _system;
   };

-Next, we need to make our measure class a friend class of the particle system, adding the following line to the top of class MetricsDemoSystem : public AmoebotSystem {}, just as before (Note: for this measure we do not need explicit access to individual particles, so we do not need to make our measure a friend class of the MetricsDemoParticle class):
+Next, just as before, we need to make our measure class a friend of the particle system class, adding the following line of code to the top of ``class MetricsDemoSystem : public AmoebotSystem {}`` (Note: For this measure we do not need explicit access to individual particles, so we do not need to make our measure a friend of the ``MetricsDemoParticle`` class):

 .. code-block:: c++